Tokyo Olympics COVID-19 updates: British journalist in isolation | DW | 20.07.2021

 Officials say the amendment shows the need for solidarity in the tough times brought on by the pandemic.

-Japanese carmaker Toyota has announced it will not run Olympics-related TV commercials during the Tokyo Games.
+Japanese carmaker Toyota has announced that it will not run Olympics-related TV commercials during the Tokyo Games.

 "There are many issues with these games that are proving difficult to be understood,'' Toyota Chief Communications Officer Jun Nagata told reporters on Monday.